pjakiela/ECON523/exercises/E7-RD.md

 individuals (or schools) cannot determine whether they are just above or just below the discontinuity.
 If this assumption is valid, the histogram of the running variable should look smooth near the cutoff.
 Use the `histogram` command to test whether this is the case in our data.
 You may want to use the `discrete` option since the variable `cohort_size` only takes on whole number values.
 What patterns do you observe in the histogram, and how does this influence your view of the analysis above?
+Does the evidence suggest that smaller class sizes improve student test scores?